golobby/container/README.md

 #### Performance
 The package Container inevitably uses reflection in binding and resolving processes.
-If performance is a concern, you should use this package more carefully.
+If performance is a concern, try to bind and resolve the dependencies out of the processes that run many times (for example, HTTP handlers).
-Try to bind and resolve the dependencies out of the processes that are going to run many times (for example, on each request), put it where that run only once when you run your applications like main and init functions.
+Place it where that runs only once when you run your application like main and init functions, instead.

 ## License